 Certain kinds of college experiences provide superior learning opportunities for students.
 These experiences are called "High Impact Practices."
-They include Learning Communities, but other forms of learning such as Undergraduate Research, Service Learning, and many more.
+They include Learning Communities, as well as other forms of learning such as undergraduate research and service learning.
 Success in college is much more than a grade point average or a degree - it is about learning.
 In fact, success is about achieving the level of preparation-in terms of knowledge, capabilities, and personal qualities-that will enable students to both thrive and contribute in a fast-changing economy and in turbulent, highly demanding global, societal, and often personal contexts.